 2007 National Medal of Arts

-The 2007 National Medal of Arts was awarded to painter George Tooker and presented by President Bush on November 15, 2007 in an East Room ceremony.
-Mr. Tooker received the award for “his paintings that combine realism and symbolism, transforming scenes of American life into iconic images.
-His metaphysical works reveal man’s journey from despair to triumph.”
+The 2007 National Medal of Arts was awarded to guitarist and innovator Les Paul and presented by President Bush on November 15, 2007 in an East Room ceremony.
+Mr. Paul received the award for “his innovation as a musician, his pioneering designs of the electric guitar, and his groundbreaking recording techniques that have influenced the development of American jazz, blues, and pop music and inspired generations of guitarists.”
 The National Medal of Arts is a presidential initiative managed by the National Endowment for the Arts.
 Photo by Michael Stewart for the National Endowment for the Arts

 < 2007 National Medal of Arts press release

 National Endowment for the Arts · an independent federal agency

 1100 Pennsylvania Avenue NW